 Amazing Alex and Ani Charms Available on Amazon At Once

 It was 2004 in Cranston, Rhode Island, a suburb of the capital city, Providence when Carolyn Rafaelian started a venture in jewelry design.
 Rafaelian had a vision “to design and create bangle bracelets, necklaces, earrings and rings that adorn the body, enlighten the mind, and empower the spirit.”
 She named it after her two daughters, Alex and Ani.
+Alex and Ani charms are the best way for the company to show off its craftsmanship.

 For the next decade and a half, Alex and Ani grew and grew.
 They opened their first store in 2009 in Newport, Rhode Island.
 Between 2010 and 2016 their revenue went from an impressive $5 million annually to a monumental $500 million a year.
 Under the leadership of CEOs Giovanni Feroce and Harlan Kent, the small company out of the smallest state in the union stretched across the globe.
 Alex and Ani charms, bangles, bracelets, and necklaces are available across the globe.

 In 2004 the company applied for and was granted a patent for their signature style of sliding bangle.
 The loops in 14 gauge copper wire mean that the bracelets can be sized to fit almost any wrist size.
 Since that time, they’ve expanded their lines.
-Alex and Ani holds thirty different patents for their designs and engineering of jewelry.
+Alex and Ani hold thirty different patents for their designs and engineering of jewelry.

 A Rhode Island Legacy